hphelion/documentation/cloudos/prepare.releasenotes.md

 ####Provisioning####

 * When you use Eve to provision a new subnet, in some cases the IP address space may overlap with an existing network, which can create an IP conflict with other machines on the existing network.
-If you encounter this issue, you can create the subnet manually using the HP Cloud OS Administration Dashboard.
+If you encounter this issue, you can create the subnet manually using the HP Helion Cloud OS Administration Dashboard.
 Specify the exact IP range and reference the range in the topology binding.
 * Under some networking conditions, Web proxy server connection problems can cause a provision or de-provision issue.
 To resolve this issue, execute your provision or de-provision task again.
-* In this HP Cloud OS Sandbox release, job progress status reporting has not yet been implemented.
+* In this HP Helion Cloud OS Sandbox release, job progress status reporting has not yet been implemented.
 * When you use shared networks across a project, you may see the error message:<br /><nobr>`[com.hp.iaasc.eve.networksegment.openstack.NetworkSegmentServiceOpenStackQuantum:createPort:112]`</nobr><br /><nobr>`{"statusCode": 403, "message": "Tenant is forbidden to create port on the subnet(s): PrivSub ", "details": ""}`</nobr><br />`{"statusCode": 403, "message": "Tenant is forbidden to create port on the subnet(s): PrivSub ", "details": ""} at`.<br /> <nobr>Currently, Quantum prevents users from creating ports on the shared private network.</nobr>
 * When you are running on a virtual machine hosted on a KVM hypervisor, you may see the message: `No root file system, no root file system is defined`.
-Verify that the virtual disk format is either IDE or SCSI before booting the VM with the HP Cloud OS Sandbox ISO media.
+Verify that the virtual disk format is either IDE or SCSI before booting the VM with the HP Helion Cloud OS Sandbox ISO media.
-* If a volume group provisioning tasks fails and does not delete the created volume group, use the Terminate Topology or Delete Topology actions in the HP Cloud OS Administration Dashboard to remove the dangling provisioned resources.
+* If a volume group provisioning tasks fails and does not delete the created volume group, use the Terminate Topology or Delete Topology actions in the HP Helion Cloud OS Administration Dashboard to remove the dangling provisioned resources.
-* If there are more than eight concurrent topology provisioning requests submitted to HP Cloud OS at exactly the same time, you may see the error: `Cannot get a connection, pool error`.
+* If there are more than eight concurrent topology provisioning requests submitted to HP Helion Cloud OS at exactly the same time, you may see the error: `Cannot get a connection, pool error`.
 To get the requests successfully submitted, follow this process:
     1. Log into the Admin node using the crowbar credentials.
 (See the Note below this list.)
     2. Add the line:<br /><nobr>`url: jdbc:postgresql://[ipaddress]/iaascdb:maxWaitForConnection: 1m`</nobr><br />to the file:<br /><nobr>`/opt/dell/chef/cookbooks/hp_cos_eve_100/templates/default/eve-requestworker.yml.erb`</nobr>
     3. To get the new configuration values pushed to the respective nodes, execute the command:<br /><nobr>`knife cookbook upload hp_cos_eve_100 -o /opt/dell/chef/cookbooks/ -V -k /etc/chef/webui.pem -u chef-webui`</nobr>